dzamakhaiev/messenger/README.md

 ### Hardware requirements
 - 2 or more CPU cores
 - 1 GB or more free disk space
-- 1 GB or more free RAM space
+- 500 MB or more free RAM space

 ### Software requirements